|

 place (Tied)

-Kathleen Robertson of
+Kathleen Robertson of Austin,

-Austin, Texas was awarded
+Texas was awarded $780,000

-$780,000 by a jury of
+by a jury of her peers after

-her ankle tripping over
+breaking her ankle tripping

-a toddler who was running
+over a toddler who was running

 inside a furniture store.